-Homeowners ask if it is safe to use treated lumber for garden beds.
-While there is scientific consensus that it is safe to use for garden beds, the information below explains what chemicals are used in Viance Ground Contact treated wood for residential use and the results of numerous scientific studies.
+Homeowners ask if it is safe to use treated lumber for garden/vegetable beds.
+While there is scientific consensus that it is safe to use for garden and vegetable beds, the information below explains what chemicals are used in Viance ground contact treated wood for residential use and the results of numerous scientific studies.

 The American Wood Protection Association (AWPA) specifies the use of treated lumber for horticultural purposes to be Ground Contact.
 In the AWPA Book of Standards, copper azole (CA) and alkaline copper quaternary (ACQ) are listed preservatives for Ground Contact use in residential applications.
 CA and ACQ are both available from Viance under the brand name Preserve.